-Welcome to Taivaannaula
+Welcome to Taivaannaula’s website!

-Officially, Finland has been a Christian country for over a millennia.
+Suomenusko is about our Finnish roots: traditional spirituality, culture, nature and way of life.
+By this we mean the traditional beliefs, customs and celebrations, which are connected to the ancient worldview and the yearly cycle of nature.
+Officially, Finland has been a Christian country for over millennia.
 Yet many later beliefs, customs and attitudes towards nature reflect deeper and far older nature-based spiritual worldview.
-This tradition, which has its roots Uralic nature-based religions, has sometimes survived almost to the present day.
+This ethnic tradition, which has its roots in Uralic nature-based religions, has sometimes survived almost to the present day.

 Please note that we do not consider Taivaannaula to be a Neo-Pagan organization nor do we strive to reconstruct pre-Christian beliefs or practices.
 We do not limit ourselves to the boundaries of the modern narrow concept of ‘religion’.
 Instead we take comprehensive approach to our cultural heritage as human beings in the natural world – cherishing our traditional culture, skills, songs, dances and the whole earthy way of life.
 We focus on the continuity of our nature-related folk traditions – some of which have been well-known almost to the present day.

 You can download our English-language e-book on Baltic-Finnish mythology and folk religion from here.